oidc-wp/openid-connect-generic/readme.txt

 = 3.1.0 =
 * Feature: Refresh tokens
 * Feature: Integrated logout support with end_session endpoint
+* Feature: May use an alternate redirect_uri that doesn't rely on admin-ajax
 * Bug fix: case insensitive check for Bearer token
 * Bug fix: "redirect to origin when auto-sso" cookie issue
 * Bug fix: PHP Warnings headers already sent due to attempts to redirect and set cookies during login form message